 - The accurate assessment of blood pressure is essential when a patient has a seizure, particularly when no epileptic disorder is known.

 - Anticonvulsant drugs are ineffective to treat convulsions in a hypertensive crisis.
-Suitable drugs include nifedipine, labetalol and sodium nitroprusside.
+Suitable options include nifedipine, labetalol and sodium nitroprusside.
 Newer rapid-acting drugs such as clevidipine have been developed.

-- The aim is to decrease blood pressure to normal within several hours.
+- The aim is to decrease blood pressure towards normal over 48 hours.
 Close supervision is required to avoid an excessively rapid decrease in blood pressure that may result in underperfusion.

 - This is dependent upon the underlying cause.
 Experience from adults shows that poorly controlled blood pressure is a risk factor for coronary heart disease and is the major risk factor for stroke.

-- Children with raised blood pressure are more likely to become hypertensive adults.
+- Children with raised blood pressure are more likely to become hypertensive adults[22, 23].

 Further reading & references

 - Falkner B, Daniels SR; Summary of the Fourth Report on the Diagnosis, Evaluation, and Treatment of High Blood Pressure in Children and Adolescents.
 Hypertension.
 2004 Oct;44(4):387-8.
 Epub 2004 Sep 7.